YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Application Architecture
 ++++++++++++++++++++++++

-YottaDB/FIS recommends you plan upfront for database consistency while designing the architecture of an LMS application.
+YottaDB recommends you plan upfront for database consistency while designing the architecture of an LMS application.
 Some of the planning parameters for application's architecture may include:

 * Always package all database updates into transactions that are consistent at the level of the application logic using the TSTART and TCOMMIT commands.
-For information on commands, refer to the "Commands" chapter in the Programmer's Guide.
+For information on commands, refer to the `"Commands" chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_.
 For any updates not so packaged, ensure that the database is logically consistent at the end of every M statement that updates the database; or that there is application logic to check, and restore application-level consistency when the database recovers after a crash.

 * Ensure that internally driven batch operations store enough information in the database to enable an interrupted batch operation to resume from the last committed transaction.
 In case an originating instance fails in the middle of a batch process, a new originating instance (previously a replicating instance) typically must resume and complete the batch process.